jparker/nav_highlighter/README.md

 ```

 The first nav item will be highlighted when viewing an action in the
-BookgsController, and the second item will be highlighted when viewing an
+BooksController, and the second item will be highlighted when viewing an action
-action in the AuthorsController.
-When viewing an action in a controller which
+in the AuthorsController.
+When viewing an action in a controller which does not
-does not call `#nav_highlight`, the third item will be highlighted by default
+call `#nav_highlight`, the third item will be highlighted by default as it is
-as it is unnamed.
+unnamed.

 ## Custom Configuration

 By default, the highlighted nav item will received the CSS class "active".
 This
-can be configured by calling `NavHighlighter.configure` (ideally from an
+can be configured by calling `NavHighlighter.configure`, say from an
-initializer).
+initializer.

 ```ruby
 NavHighlighter.configure do |config|